TykTechnologies/tyk-bank/README.md

 #### disabling CORS

-You will need to run your browser without CORS in order for the front-end to talk to the API.
+If you run into CORS issues, You will need to run your browser without CORS in order for the front-end to talk to the API.

 If Chrome is downloaded on OSX, you can copy paste the following into a terminal:
 `open -n -a /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --args --user-data-dir="/tmp/chrome_dev_test" --disable-web-security`